elastic/eck-diagnostics/README.md

 * PersistentVolumeClaim
 * Endpoint

 The ECK related custom resources are included in those namespaces as well:

 * Agent
 * ApmServer
+* AutoOpsAgentPolicy
 * Beat
 * ElasticMapsServer
 * Elasticsearch
 * EnterpriseSearch
 * Kibana
+* PackageRegistry

 ### Logs

 In the operator namespaces (`-o, --operator-namespaces`) the operator's logs are collected, while in the workload resource namespaces all logs from Pods managed by ECK are collected.

 ## Filtering collected resources